hathabanJHB/foondaMateUserBase/README.md

 # foondaMateUserBase
 CLI application that visualises the growth of company userbase by plotting a graph on a terminal

+The programs run on virtual enviroment.
+    to get all dependancies run:
+    make env

 !Note you need to run to run the test server in a different terminal to run all the tests to run all tests:
     make test